mvdh7/PyCO2SYS/docs/index.md

 ## Basic use

-The import convention for PyCO2SYS is:
+The import convention for PyCO2SYS will be:

     :::python
     import PyCO2SYS as pyco2

-The modules and functions contained within are documented in more detail here.
+However, the modules and functions contained within are not yet fully documented.
+We therefore recommend that you "do it like in MATLAB" for now:

-!!! tip "Do it like MATLAB"
+!!! tip "Do it like in MATLAB"
-    Alternatively, if you are familiar with CO<sub>2</sub>SYS in MATLAB and wish to use PyCO2SYS in exactly the same way:
+    If you are familiar with CO<sub>2</sub>SYS for MATLAB and wish to use PyCO2SYS in exactly the same way:

         :::python
         from PyCO2SYS import CO2SYS